yantaisa11/beatorajaIIDX/README.md

 <img src="https://yantaisa11.s-ul.eu/SkOuwxo3.jpg" width="500">

 # What is this?
-This is a beatoraja that is an IIDX-like modification of the LR2oraja base
+This is a beatoraja that is an IIDX-like modification of the LR2oraja base.

 # Changes from the original beatoraja